How To Support Your Mental And Physical Health During Addiction Recovery

 There is no denying that addiction recovery is possibly one of the hardest things people will have to deal with in their lives.
 Still, it’s not impossible with the proper support and determination.
 Sadly, however, only around 19% of people who need treatment for addiction support receive it, and even fewer people who do get the treatment they need think they need it.

-Focussing on your physical and mental health as you navigate addiction recovery can help you build better foundations to support your recovery and work on improving your lifestyle without relying on substances to get you through the day.
+Focusing on your physical and mental health as you navigate addiction recovery through addiction treatment services, can help you build better foundations to support your recovery and work on improving your lifestyle without relying on substances to get you through the day.
 It is also important to ensure that you get the help you need when going through the initial withdrawal phase of your addiction treatment.

 These two aspects of wellness have often been overlooked when discussing recovery from substance abuse.
 We tend to focus almost exclusively on the adverse effects that drugs or alcohol have had on an individual’s life rather than the positive impact that leaving those vices behind can have on their future.
 The reality is that a person cannot just flip a switch and expect all of their issues to go away overnight.
 Furthermore, an addict cannot just stop using one substance without addressing other potential roadblocks in their life that may lead them back towards drug use as a coping mechanism again.